cilium/cilium/Documentation/install/upgrade.rst

   All options available in the cilium-agent can now be specified in the Cilium ConfigMap without requiring to set an environment variable in the DaemonSet.

+  * ``enable-k8s-event-handover``: enables use of the kvstore to optimize Kubernetes event handling by listening for k8s events in the operator and mirroring it into the kvstore for reduced overhead in large clusters.

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~